jefrailey/advent_of_code_twenty_twenty/log.md

     - Not acting on my intuition that the solution would require dynamic programming.
 I may have been able to significantly reduce the time spent if I started with a dynamic programming solution.
 In part, I may have shied away from it because they tend to involve a lot of index tracking, which is something I do not feel I do well.
     - Modeling the system.
 Excluding the wall outlet is one.
 Thinking about the relations between adapters as a tree was another.
 Incorrectly considering it a tree instead of a more generic graph is likely what led me to spend so much time looking for a "pure" mathematical approach involving permutations.
     - Tracking indices.

+13DEC2020
+Start: 06:22
+Solution at: 07:51
+Notes: This seemed fairly straightforward, though the time spent suggests otherwise.
+Some of that time went into refactoring the implementation that solved part one to minimize duplication in the implementation to solve part two by supporting some functional composition.
+It could likely be improved further by changing the outermost function, `play()`, to accept a sequence of transformers to apply to each row.